GiovanniSalvi/New_Library/README.md

 # UX

-## I realized this project as part of the Data centric development module that I am completing at "code academy" training course.
+## I realized this project as part of the Data centric development module that I am attending at "code academy" training course.

 ### The App is built for a librarian or whoever is in charge to run,create or manipulate data for a library.